Dopamine hypothesis of schizophrenia: Evidence for the dopamine hypothesis

 According to Seeman, "...Numerous postmortem studies have consistently revealed D2 receptors to be elevated in the striata of patients with schizophrenia".
 However, the authors were concerned the effect of medication may not have been fully accounted for.
-The study introduced an experiment by Abi-Dargham et al. in which it was shown medication-free live people with schizophrenia had more D2 receptors involved in the schizophrenic process and more dopamine.
+The study introduced an experiment by Anissa Abi-Dargham et al. in which it was shown medication-free live people with schizophrenia had more D2 receptors involved in the schizophrenic process and more dopamine.
 Since then another study has shown such elevated percentages in D2 receptors is brain-wide (using a different ligand, which did not need dopamine depletion).
-In a 2009 study, Annisa Abi-Dagham et al. confirmed the findings of her previous study regarding increased baseline D2 receptors in people with schizophrenia and showing a correlation between this magnitude and the result of amphetamine stimulation experiments.
+In a 2009 study, Abi-Dargham et al. confirmed the findings of her previous study regarding increased baseline D2 receptors in people with schizophrenia and showing a correlation between this magnitude and the result of amphetamine stimulation experiments.

 Some animal models of psychosis are similar to those for addiction – displaying increased locomotor activity.
 For those female animals with previous sexual experience, amphetamine stimulation happens faster than for virgins.
 There is no study on male equivalent because the studies are meant to explain why females experience addiction earlier than males.

 Even in 1986 the effect of antipsychotics on receptor measurement was controversial.
 An article in Science sought to clarify whether the increase was solely due to medication by using drug-naive people with schizophrenia: "The finding that D2 dopamine receptors are substantially increased in schizophrenic patients who have never been treated with neuroleptic drugs raises the possibility that dopamine receptors are involved in the schizophrenic disease process itself.
 Alternatively, the increased D2 receptor number may reflect presynaptic factors such as increased endogenous dopamine levels (16).
 In either case, our findings support the hypothesis that dopamine receptor abnormalities are present in untreated schizophrenic patients."
 (The experiment used 3-N-[11C]methylspiperone – the same as mentioned by Seeman detects D2 monomers and binding was double that of controls.)

 It is still thought that dopamine mesolimbic pathways may be hyperactive, resulting in hyperstimulation of D2 receptors and positive symptoms.
 There is also growing evidence that, conversely, mesocortical pathway dopamine projections to the prefrontal cortex might be hypoactive (underactive), resulting in hypostimulation of D1 receptors, which may be related to negative symptoms and cognitive impairment.
 The overactivity and underactivity in these different regions may be linked, and may not be due to a primary dysfunction of dopamine systems but to more general neurodevelopmental issues that precede them.
 Increased dopamine sensitivity may be a common final pathway.
 Gründer and Cumming assert that of those living with schizophrenia and other dopaminergic related illnesses, up to 25% of these patients may appear to have dopaminergic markers within the normal range.